kazzmy/krita_backup/Backup Instructions.md

 (author note: you can save all brushes you costomized from Krita's defaul brush presets by choosing "Brush Presets" in Type selector).

-After all items selected, click in save.
+After all items selected, click in "Save".

 # Keep your backup safe!

 <h3> Steps </h3>

-Access your Krita's path, there it could be find another directories.
-The files created in the step <a href="https://github.com/kazzmy/krita_backup/blob/master/Backup%20Instructions.md"> Backup Instruction </a> could be find in the directories below:
+In Krita's path another directories could be found.
+The files created in the previous steps could be find in the directories below:

-1. Workspace: /home/user_name/.local/share/krita/workspaces
+1. Workspace: /home/user_name/.local/share/krita/orkspaces

 Workspace file has .kws extension

-2. Palettes: /home/user_name/.local/share/krita/
+2. Palettes: /home/user_name/.local/share/krita/palettes

 Palettes file has .kpl extension